Chapter Introduction

 “Blessed position!
 Does the death alarm you?
 We are never so much alive as when we are dead at his feet.”
 (Spurgeon)

-In the presence of the Almighty, in perfect holiness and perfect love human knees will buckle and bend.
+In the presence of the Almighty, in perfect holiness and perfect love, human knees will buckle and bend.
 The weight of our sinful nature will put us face down.
 The knowledge of the holy leads us to a knowledge of our human condition and of our flesh, of how low we are.
-It is right, fitting, appropriate.
+It is right, fitting, and appropriate.

-The Lord Jesus, the Ancient of Days, robed as the Highest of all High Priest; sash of Gold, white hair, piercing eyes and words that cut through our humanity; in a very personal way, laid His right hand on John and said "Do not be afraid."
+The Lord Jesus, the Ancient of Days, robed as the Highest of all High Priest; sash of Gold, white hair, piercing eyes, and words that cut through our humanity; in a very personal way, laid His right hand on John and said: "Do not be afraid."
 John was human and no different from us.
 The fallenness, sinful and defiled nature we live in every day is never more apparent than in the presence of our Lord.
-We can become so adept at hiding it, ignoring it or justifying our sinful ways.
-All that is stripped away to where even John, this man approaching 100 years old, who walked with Jesus, ministered with Him and whose life has been lived for Him, still finds himself face down.
+We can become so adept at hiding it, ignoring it, or justifying our sinful ways.
+All that is stripped away to where even John, this man approaching 100 years old, who walked with Jesus, ministered with Him, and whose life has been lived for Him, still finds himself face down.

 But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.
 (Ephesians 2:4-7)